-Ms. Schwarcz's multi-disciplinary training and experience contribute to her unique insight and broad capacity for understanding both the social-emotional and economic effects of workplace discrimination on her clients.
+Aniko’s multi-disciplinary training and experience contribute to her unique insight and broad capacity for understanding both the social-emotional and economic effects of workplace discrimination.

-Ms. Schwarcz played a key role in Jock, et al. v.
-Sterling Jewelers Inc. (A.A.A.; S.D.N.Y.), a nationwide Title VII gender discrimination and Equal Pay Act case, which parties agreed to settle in 2022.
-Ms. Schwarcz interviewed and collected affidavits from hundreds of the company’s retail workers, which were produced in support of the team’s successful motion for class certification.
-Ms. Schwarcz also interviewed and filed hundreds of EEOC charges on behalf of former class members in Dukes v.
+Aniko played a key role in Jock, et al. v.
+Sterling Jewelers Inc. (A.A.A.; S.D.N.Y.), a nationwide Title VII gender discrimination and Equal Pay Act case, in which the parties agreed to settle in 2022.
+She interviewed and collected affidavits from hundreds of the company’s retail workers, which were produced in support of the team’s successful motion for class certification.
+Aniko also interviewed and filed hundreds of EEOC charges on behalf of former class members in Dukes v.
 Wal-Mart Stores, Inc.